octoml/octoai-textgen-cookbook/simple_chat/README.md

 All the app does is listen for a user prompt that gets entered via keyboard.
 Based on the promp, it'll rely on OctoAI's Llama2-70b to answer based on the pre-trained knowledge.
 We're not connecting the model to, say a vector data base to augment its knowledge here (we'll learn how to do this in other cookbook examples).

-In addition the LLM chain is devoid of memory - this means that if you ask two back to back questions where the second question relies on context from the first question (e.g. what country is Berlin in; list me a of the neighboring countries), the LLM won't be able to answer the second question based on that first question/answer.
-This is intentional as our aim here is to present a very simple bot!
+In addition the LLM chain is devoid of memory - this means that if you ask two back to back questions where the second question relies on context from the first question (e.g. what country is Berlin in; list the neighboring countries), the LLM won't be able to answer the second question based on that first question/answer context.
+This is intentional as our aim here is to build a very simple bot!
 So each question should be asked as if you were starting a brand new conversation!

 The key to using OctoAI open source LLMs successfully in this Lanchain python app is to do the following: